amirhosseinzlf/SMARLA/README.md

      |
      |---------- SMARLA_MountainCar.ipynb         Implementation of the SMARLA on Mountain-Car problem
      |
-     |---------- RQ_MountainCar.ipynb             Codes to replicate RQ1 - RQ2 and RQ3
+     |---------- RQ_MountainCar.ipynb             Codes to replicate RQ1 - RQ2 - RQ3 and RQ4
      |
      |
+     |Highway_Driving/                               Mountain-Car use case
+     |
+     |---------- SMARLA_HighwayDriving.ipynb         Implementation of the SMARLA on Highway Driving problem
+     |
+     |---------- RQ_Highway_Driving.ipynb             Codes to replicate RQ1 - RQ2 - RQ3 and RQ4
+     |
+     |

 ### Dataset Structure

   A Dataset is provided to reproduce the results.
 This dataset contains our DRL agent, episodes of random testing of the agent, Abstraction files, and the safety monitoring models for each case study.
-Thus the dataset is divided into two parts:
+Thus the dataset is divided into three parts:
   1. Cart-Pole
   2. Mountain-Car
+  3. Highway-Driving

   below is the structure of the dataset: